Eurodance

-Eurodance (sometimes referred to as Euro-NRG, Euro-electronica or Euro) is a genre of electronic dance music that originated in the late 1980s in Europe.
-It combines many elements of Rap, Techno and Euro Disco.
+Eurodance (sometimes referred to as Euro-NRG) is a genre of electronic dance music that originated in the late 1980s in Europe.
+It combines many elements of rap, techno and Eurodisco.
 This genre of music is heavily influenced by the use of rich vocals, sometimes with rapped verses.
 This, combined with cutting-edge synthesizers, strong bass rhythm and melodic hooks, establishes the core foundation of Eurodance music.

 History

 Background

 Eurodance music originated in the late 1980s in central Europe, especially in Germany, where rave parties were becoming popular.
-By 1987, a German party scene was started by Tauseef Alam, based on the well established Chicago house sound and Belgian new beat in Frankfurt.
-The band Confetti's became one of the first to break through into mainstream music as a new beat act, their most successful period was 1988–1989 with international hits like "The Sound of C" and "C in China".
+By 1987, a German party scene was started, based on the well established Chicago house sound and Belgian new beat.
 The following year saw acid house making a significant impact on popular consciousness in Germany and central Europe as it had in England.
 In 1989, German DJs Westbam and Dr. Motte established the Ufo Club, an illegal party venue, and co-founded the Love Parade.
 The parade first occurred in July 1989, when 150 people took to the streets in Berlin.
 It was conceived as a political demonstration for peace and international understanding through love and music.
-On 19 July 1989, Black Box's single "Ride on Time" was released.
-The song spent six weeks at No. 1 in the United Kingdom and it was the UK's best-selling single of 1989.
-It contained the Korg M1's "house piano" which can be found in many Eurodance releases.
-On 27 September 1989, Technotronic's single "Pump Up the Jam" was released.
-It reached number one in Belgium and Spain, and it popularised the house variant called hip house in Europe.
 On 9 November 1989, the Berlin Wall fell; free underground techno parties mushroomed in East Berlin, and a rave scene comparable to that in the UK was established.
 East German DJ Paul van Dyk has remarked that the techno-based rave scene was a major force in re-establishing social connections between East and West Germany during the unification period.
 In the same year, German producers Michael Münzing and Luca Anzilotti (under the pseudonyms Benito Benites and John "Virgo" Garrett III) formed the Snap! project in Frankfurt.
 Snap! songs combined imported hip hop and soul vocals adding rhythm by using computer technology and mixing electronic sounds, bass and drums, mainly house music.
 By doing so a new genre was born: Eurodance.